-Viral Organism Epidemiology Incubation period Symptoms and symptom Period of communicability Prophylaxis and treatment

-duration

-immunization days) fever, progresses first 2 weeks of for all household

-provides lifelong to cough and cough and close contacts

-immunity then paroxysms regardless of age

-of cough with and immunization

-inspiratory status.
-Antibiotic

-whoop and therapy for

-commonly treatment

-followed by

-vomiting.

-Duration 6-10

-weeks

-Legionella sp.
-Acquired through 2-10 days Fever, cough, Person to person Antibiotic therapy

-inhalation of progressive transmission not for treatment

-aerosolized respiratory documented

-contaminated distress.
-Occurs

-water NOT from most commonly

-person to person in those who are

-elderly,

-immunocompro

-mized or have

-other underlying

-lung disease.

-Mycoplasma Worldwide non 2-3-weeks Fever, acute Duration of Mild illness may

-pneumoniae seasonal more (range 1-4 bronchial cough symptoms resolve on own,

-common in weeks) non-productive inherently resistant

-school age and initially to beta-lactam

-young adults agents.
+Viral Organism Epidemiology Incubation period Symptoms and symptom duration Period of communicability Prophylaxis and treatment seasonality cough, headache, malaise Bordetella pertussis Neither infection nor immunization provides lifelong immunity 7-10 days (range 5-21 days) Mild URI with minimal or no fever, progresses to cough and then paroxysms of cough with inspiratory whoop and commonly followed by vomiting.
+Duration 6-10 weeks From onset of early mild symptoms and first 2 weeks of cough Immunization, chemoprophylaxis for all household and close contacts regardless of age and immunization status.
+Antibiotic therapy for treatment Legionella sp. ■ Acquired through inhalation of aerosolized contaminated water, NOT from person to person 2-10 days Fever, cough, progressive respiratory distress.
+Occurs most commonly in those who are elderly, immunocompro mized or have other underlying lung disease.
+Person to person transmission not documented Antibiotic therapy for treatment Mycoplasma pneumoniae Worldwide non seasonal.
+More common in school age and young adults 2-3-weeks (range 1-4 weeks) Fever, acute bronchial cough non-productive initially Duration of symptoms Mild illness may resolve on own, inherently resistant to beta-lactam agents.